qmacro/qmacro.github.io/_posts/2020-03-22-finding-the-pis-on-the-network.markdown

 _Now that we have our Pis booted and up and running on the network, we need to find them to configure them further._

 This is a post in the "[Brambleweeny Cluster Experiments](/2020/03/22/brambleweeny-cluster-experiments/)" series of blog posts, which accompanies the [YouTube live stream recording playlist](https://www.youtube.com/playlist?list=PLfctWmgNyOIf9rXaZp9RSM2YVxAPGGthe) of the same name.
+The video linked here is the one that accompanies this blog post.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hx7DB7Iqslk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>